State-space models - filtering, smoothing and forecasting

 Filtering means to compute the sequence of instantaneous estimates of the unobserved state at every time point \(t=1,2,\ldots,T\)

-For state-space models of the type discussed here (linear measurement equation and linear evolution of the state, with independent Normal measurement errors and state innovations), the filtered estimates can be computed with one of the most famous algorithms in statistics: the Kalman filter.
+For state-space models of the type discussed here (linear measurement equation and linear evolution of the state, with independent Normal measurement errors and state innovations), the filtered estimates are computed with one of the most famous algorithms in statistics: the Kalman filter.

 Here is the Kalman filter algorithm: